kmcd/codecast/01_command_line/script.md

   To print ten copies of the file project_report command doesn't have a -#10 option):

   $ lpr project_repor{t,t,t,t,t,t,t,t,t,t}

-  $ mkdir -p playground/dir-{00{1..9},0{10..99},100}
-  $ touch playground/dir-{00{1..9},0{10..99},100}/file-{A..Z}

-  Marvel in the power of the command line!
-With these two lines, we cre- ated a playground directory containing 100 subdirectories, each containing 26 empty files.
-Try that with the GUI!

 ## History 2m